Skip to main content

 If you are a student studying at Queen's on an exchange program or on a Letter of Permission and the departure is categorized as Level II, or if you are in a collaborative degree program offered jointly with another post-secondary institution (the “partner institution”), your home university or the partner institution, as applicable, will be notified of the finding and remedy or sanction, if the finding is confirmed after all avenues of appeal have expired or been exhausted (see Section 3 of the SAIP - RFS Oct 2021).

-Where there is a finding of departure from academic integrity, the instructor is expected to assign an appropriate remedy or sanction that reflects the extent and severity of the departure.
-After the finding is made, the instructor may consult with the Smith Academic Integrity Administrator on an appropriate sanction.
-The instructor will also contact the Smith Academic Integrity Administrator to determine if there have been any previous departures from academic integrity.
-In the case of a second or multiple findings, the matter will be referred to the Smith Academic Integrity Lead for consideration of a sanction.
-Your case will also be referred to the Smith Academic Integrity Lead for sanctioning if you are a student in another school or faculty, and/or the departure is sufficiently serious that a sanction outside those instructors may assign is warranted.
+First, the decision-maker will contact the Smith Academic Integrity Administrator to determine if there have been any previous departures from academic integrity.
+If there is, the matter will be referred to the Smith Academic Integrity Lead for consideration of a sanction.
+Your case will also be referred to the Smith Academic Integrity Lead for sanctioning if you are a student in another school or faculty and/or the departure is sufficiently serious that a sanction outside those instructors may assign is warranted.
+If there are no previous findings, an instructor may consult with the Smith Academic Integrity Administrator to determine an appropriate sanction.

 • An oral or written warning